CorleoneJW/CorleoneJW.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
 I’m Jie Wang, currently a PhD student at the School of Computer Science, University of Nottingham.
 I previously graduated from the University of Manchester and Donghua University.
 My research interests include large multimodal models and medical imaging.
-I have published papers in several top-tier journals and conferences, including Nature Communications, Medical Image Analysis (MIA).
+I have published papers in several top-tier journals and conferences, including Nature Communications (NC), Medical Image Analysis (MIA), Applied Soft Computing (ASOC), MICCAI.

 # 🔥 News